Who Knew: Critical

 The song was compared by some critics to Kelly Clarkson's hit "Since U Been Gone".

-The song received universal acclaim.
 IGN gave a positive report stating "Pink keeps the mainstream, highly accessible pop trappings in full effect with "Who Knew," further making her whole visual stance that much more hilarious (the contrast of a punky, bad girl doing slick pop may be "rebellious" to some, but frankly it just seems contrived).
 Despite the slickness, the song does reveal Ms. Pink to have a wonderfully full and mesmerizing voice and makes the fact that she's a star understandable."
 John Murphy from MusicOMH wrote that the song "is perfect driving, anthemic pop."
 Stylus Magazine said ironically that "It’s “Since U Been Gone” spinning its wheels at half-speed, mutedly wondering where the tune went."

-Sal Cinquemani from Slant Magazine wrote that "Songs like 'Who Knew' and 'Long Way To Happy', though good, sound more hair metal than punk", while also noting that it "follows the steps of Clarkson's recent hits."
+Sal Cinquemani from Slant Magazine wrote that "Songs like 'Who Knew' and 'Long Way to Happy', though good, sound more hair metal than punk", while also noting that it "follows the steps of Clarkson's recent hits."
 Billboard magazine, in its second review of the song (to accompany the U.S. re-release), called it "another cool, smart, plenty passionate melodic jewel about the death of a friend and/or friendship, with an instantly identifiable, quick-to-the-point, singalong track—maintaining Pink's stance as the smartest female millennium-era singer/songwriter, dazzling in star quality as alterna-pop's premier princess."